alex-fddz/myvimrc/README.md

 ## Split windows

-- New splits to the right (instead of to the left)
+- New splits to the right and bottom

 ## + CapsLock remap to Escape